How FICO Credit Scores Are Calculated

-Because we live in an automated, you're probably not surprised to hear that your ability to repay your mortgage comes down to one number.
-The years of paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.
+Since we live in an automated society, it's not surprising that your ability to repay your mortgage comes down to just one number.
+All the years you've been paying your various bills: your mortgage, car payments, and credit card bills can be analyzed, sliced, diced, spindled and mutilated into a single indicator of whether you're likely to meet your future obligations.

-Experian, TransUnion, and Equifax, the three major credit reporting agencies, each have their own proprietary formula for building your credit score.
-The original FICO score was developed by Fair Isaac and Company.
-Experian uses this model and calls its score FICO.
-Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While these methods vary from one agency to another, the differences aren't huge; all of the agencies use the following factors to build your credit score:
+Experian, TransUnion, and Equifax, the three major credit agencies, each have their own proprietary formula for building your credit score.
+Fair Isaac and Cooriginally developed this score. .
+While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
+While the formulas vary, the differences aren't huge; each agency uses the following in building a score:

-- Your Credit History - Have you had credit for years, or for just a short time?
+- Credit History - Have you had credit for years, or for a short time?

-- Your Credit Card Balances - How many accounts do you hold?
-How much do you owe on your accounts?
+- Balances on your Credit Cards - How many accounts do you hold, and how much do you owe?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit for the purpose of lending you money?

-These factors are assigned weights based on the formula being used.
-The result is a single number: your FICO score.
-Credit scores can be as low as 300 and as high as 800.
-Higher scores are better.
+These factors are weighted a little bit differently depending on the formula being used.
+The results are added up and distilled into a single number.
+FICO scores range from 300 to 800.
+Higher is always better.
 Most home buyers have a score above 620.

 Did you know?
-FICO scores affect more than your ability to get a loan.
-They also affect your interest rate.
+FICO scores are used for more than just determining whether or not you qualify for a mortgage.
 Lenders give lower interest rates to individuals with higher scores.

-You can get a free credit report once per year from the three major credit reporting agencies when you visit AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a federally-mandated free credit report once per year from the three major credit reporting agencies at AnnualCreditReport.com.
+These reports do not include a free credit score, but it's very inexpensive to get one at the same time.

-Armed with this info, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.